DrJRMyers/portfolio/README.md

 ### The New Stack

-[The New Stack articles by Jason Myers](https://thenewstack.io/author/jason-myers/) - Blog content on time series data, and AI applications.
+[The New Stack articles by Jason Myers](https://thenewstack.io/author/jason-myers/) - Wrote content on time series data while with InfluxData, and AI applications for Zilliz.

 ### InfluxData